codereached/openstack-compute-api/README.md

 # Server Tasks

 A collection of server tasks.
+The entire collection of tasks for a server represents the history of actions taken against the server through the OpenStack Compute API.

 + Model (application/hal+json)